Polypants/threejs_tutorial/README.md

 We can take out the old `render.render()` that's outside the `animate()` function.
 Now, the controls are updated with each frame and the renderer renders the image.
 If we look at our scene, we should be able to drag around and zoom in and out to get a better view of what’s going on.

-Now that we have orbit controles, lets play around with another kind of material.
+Now that we have orbitcontrols, lets play around with another kind of material.

 ## The MeshPhongMaterial
 So far, we’ve looked at the `MeshBasicMaterial`, which is always fully illuminated and the `MeshLambertMaterial` which is has a dull, matt finish.